|Package | PIN:||DB | 30|

 PC Card is a trademark of PCMCIA (Personal Computer Memory Card International Association).

-The TPS2216 PC Card power-interface switch provides an integrated power-management solution for two PC Cards.
-All of the discrete power MOSFETs, a logic section, current limiting, and thermal protection for PC Card control are combined on a single integrated circuit.
-This device allows the distribution of 3.3-V, 5-V, and/or 12-V power to the card.
-The current-limiting feature eliminates the need for fuses.
-Current-limit reporting can help the user isolate a system fault.
+The TPS2205 PC Card power-interface switch provides an integrated power-management solution for two PC Cards.
+All of the discrete power MOSFETs, a logic section, current limiting, and thermal protection for PC Card control are combined on a single integrated circuit (IC), using the Texas Instruments LinBiCMOS process.
+The circuit allows the distribution of 3.3-V, 5-V, and/or 12-V card power, and is compatible with many PCMCIA controllers.
+The current-limiting feature eliminates the need for fuses, which reduces component count and improves reliability.

-The TPS2216 features a 3.3-V low-voltage mode that allows for 3.3-V switching without the need for 5-V power.
-This feature facilitates low-power system designs such as sleep modes where only 3.3 V is available.
-This device also has the ability to program the xVPP outputs independent of the xVCC outputs.
-A standby mode that changes all output-current limits to 50 mA (typical) has been incorporated.
+The TPS2205 features a 3.3-V low-voltage mode that allows for 3.3-V switching without the need for 5 V. This facilitates low-power system designs such as sleep mode and pager mode where only 3.3 V is available.

-End-equipment applications for the TPS2216 include: notebook computers, desktop computers, personal digital assistants (PDAs), digital cameras, and bar-code scanners.
+End equipment for the TPS2205 includes notebook computers, desktop computers, personal digital assistants (PDAs), digital cameras, and bar-code scanners.